-For 2021 the following change will be implemented:

-Environmental, Social, Governance (ESG) related KPIs will be included in the Short-Term Bonus framework of the Executive Board.
+For 2021 the following change has been implemented: Environmental, Social, Governance (ESG) related KPIs are included in the Short-Term Bonus framework of the Executive Board.

 The Board of Directors has the overall responsibility for defining the compensation principles used in the Group.
 Pursuant to art.
-21^{bis} of Nestlé's Articles of Association (), the total compensation of the Board of Directors and of the Executive Board is subject to approval by the shareholders, upon proposal by the Board of Directors.
+21bis of Nestlé's Articles of Association (\), the total compensation of the Board of Directors and of the Executive Board is subject to approval by the shareholders, upon proposal by the Board of Directors.

-As of December 31, 2020, the governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows:
+As of December 31, 2021, the governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows: